 For the health conscious

 Polyphenol blend for energy and improved metabolism.
-Vital Reds or any of the GundryMD supplements are great gifts for any Plant Paradox follower.
-Make sure you follow my Instagram or my posts in our Facebook Group, we have access to regular SALE programs and would be a shame to miss that.
+Vital Reds, Power Blues or any of the GundryMD formulas are great gifts for any Plant Paradox follower.
+You can find them at 25% off in my Gundry Wellness Store.

 For the bio hackers